AxisCommunications/acap3-examples/utility-libraries/curl_example/README.md

 └── README.md
 ```

-* **app/LICENSE**        - File containing the license conditions.
+* **app/LICENSE**        - License
 * **app/Makefile**       - Makefile containing the build and link instructions for building the ACAP application.
-* **app/manifest.json    - Defines the application and its configuration.
+* **app/manifest.json**  - Defines the application and its configuration.
 * **app/curl_example.c** - Example application.
 * **Dockerfile**         - Docker file with the specified Axis toolchain and API container to build the example specified.
-* **README.md**          - Step by step instructions on how to run the example.
+* **README.md**          - Step-by-step instructions for how to run the example.

 ### How to run the code

-Below is the step by step instructions on how to execute the program.
-So basically starting with the generation of the .eap file to running it on a device:
+Below are the step-by-step instructions on how to execute the program, starting with the generation of the .eap file to running it on a device:

 #### Build the application

-Standing in your working directory run the following commands:
+Standing in your working directory, run the following commands:

 > [!IMPORTANT]
 > *Depending on the network you are connected to.